This portrait, painted by an unknown artist, is one of the many pieces of artwork that make up part of the Chesterfield Museum collection.

 On the back of many paintings, there are canvas stamps showing which company produced the original canvas that the artist used.

 The stamps can help us estimate when the painting was painted, and thus narrow down the list of possible artists.
-According to the canvas stamp on the reverse of the portrait of Rosa Markham, the canvas was produced by George Rowney & Co (now known as Daler-Rowney Limited) between 1848 and 1923.
+According to the canvas stamp on the reverse of the portrait of Rosa Markham, the canvas was produced by George Rowney and Co (now known as Daler-Rowney Limited) between 1848 and 1923.
 We then referred to the canvas stamps database from the National Portrait Gallery https://www.npg.org.uk/assets/files/pdf/research/artists_materials_9_Rowney.pdf.
 We compared the records of stamps on other paintings which were made by the same company at that period of time.

 This investigation unearthed some interesting information and suggested that the canvas was produced and sold between 1904 and 1920.
 This means that, while the painting could have been painted after 1920 (on a canvas the artist had bought earlier), it could not have been painted before 1904.
 Thus, the information from the stamp provided us with an approximate period when the painting should be dated and therefore an indication of whose work it might be.